Currynomics/redcurry-hub/README.md

 # Proof of Concept Proposal for XRPL

+## Scope:

+Issue Redcurry RWA backed stablecoins on XRP Ledger one way (Polygon to XRPL)

+## PoC Requirements:
+* Ability to issue Redcurry on XRPL as IOU token.
+* Ability to use already developed Governor, Assets and Token smart contracts on Polygon.

 ## Architecture Description
 ### Components
 1. **Redcurry Hub**: The on-chain supply and its underlying reserve asset control and administration software.